Danny Namaso

-Daniel Namaso Edi-Mesumbe Loader (born 28 August 2000) is an English professional footballer who plays as a forward for Portuguese side Porto.
+Daniel Namaso Edi-Mesumbe Loader (born 28 August 2000) is a professional footballer who plays as a forward for Ligue 1 club Auxerre, on loan from Primeira Liga club Porto.
+Born in England, he plays for the Cameroon national team.

 Club career

+Reading

-Loader was born in Reading, Berkshire, and started his career in the youth team of Wycombe Wanderers before joining the under-13 side at his hometown club Reading in 2012.
+Namaso was born in Reading, Berkshire, and started his career in the youth team of Wycombe Wanderers before joining the under-13 side at his hometown club Reading in 2012.
 He studied at Leighton Park School and then The Forest School.
 In 2016 he won the Maurice Edelston Memorial Trophy for the best academy schoolboy at the club.
 In the summer of 2016 he started a two-year scholarship, but was quickly promoted to the under-23 side after a number of games and went on to represent the side in the EFL Trophy campaign.

 He made his professional debut for the first team at the age of sixteen in August 2017, coming on as a substitute for Leandro Bacuna in extra time in the 3–1 victory over Millwall in the EFL Cup.
 In the process he became only the third Reading player to make his debut under the age of seventeen.
 At the end of the month he signed his first professional contract when he turned seventeen.
 Prolific for the youth team, he was given a chance in the first team under José Gomes and became the youngest Reading player to reach 20 appearances.
 On 27 April, he scored his first senior goal against Middlesbrough.

-Loader was close to a move to Wolverhampton Wanderers before Wolves pulled out of the move due to Reading upping the price at the last moment.
+Namaso was close to a move to Wolverhampton Wanderers before Wolves pulled out of the move due to Reading upping the price at the last moment.
 A few days later he scored the winning penalty in round 2 of the EFL Cup against Wycombe Wanderers.

-FC Porto
+Porto

-On 20 August 2020, FC Porto announced the signing of Loader for Porto B, on a two-year contract.
+On 20 August 2020, FC Porto announced the signing of Namaso for Porto B, on a two-year contract.
 He made 32 appearances for the reserve team in his first season, finishing with 8 goals, the highest tally on the team.
-Loader began the following season with Porto B and went on to score 15 goals.
+Namaso began the following season with Porto B and went on to score 15 goals.
 He was named in the senior squad for the first time for a league match against Boavista on 30 October.
 He came off the bench late in the match to replace centre-forward Evanilson, and he scored in added time, sealing a 4–1 win.

-Loader started the 2022–23 season by winning the Supertaça Cândido de Oliveira after being handed a surprising first start for Porto in a game that they ran out 3-0 winners over Tondela.
+Namaso started the 2022–23 season by winning the Supertaça Cândido de Oliveira after being handed a surprising first start for Porto in a game that they ran out 3–0 winners over Tondela.

+On 23 January 2024, Namaso extended his contract with Porto until June 2028.

+Auxerre loan

+On 17 August 2025, Ligue 1 club AJ Auxerre announced the season-long loan signing of Namaso, with an option to make the move permanent.
+The move saw Namaso link back up with fellow Reading Academy graduate Gabriel Osho.